Back to all articles

 In response to the pandemic, 25% of Americans are now working from home, and those stats are rising daily.
 (In 2017, by comparison, just 5.2% of Americans worked from home.)
 It turns out, we like this new set-up: a Gallup poll found that 3 out of 5 workers who went remote for the pandemic would prefer to remain remote, if possible.

-This site keeps tabs on all the big companies going remote permanently — including Twitter, Deloitte, JP Morgan, Verizon, State Farm, and Salesforce.
+This site monitors all the big companies going remote permanently — including Twitter, Deloitte, JP Morgan, Verizon, State Farm, and Salesforce.

 And the list keeps growing — in February 2021, Spotify unveiled its “My Work Mode” – where employees will be able to work full time from home, from the office, or a combination of the two.
 In March 2021, oil giant BP told 25,000 office-based staff that they will be expected to work from home for two days a week as part of a “post-pandemic shift” to flexible working patterns.